seud0nym/tch-gui-unhide/utilities/README.md

                     and before reboot.
 If 'filename' ends with .rbi, it will be unpacked first, either to an attached USB device, or /tmp if no USB detected.
  -i               Keep the existing LAN IP address after reset and reboot.
-If
-                    specified with --restore-config, it will be passed to the restore script and NOT applied during the initial RTFD.
+                    This is the default if --restore-config is specified.
  -I n.n.n.n       Use IP address n.n.n.n after reset and reboot.
-                    If specified with --restore-config, it will be passed to the restore script and NOT applied during the initial RTFD.
  -k               Keep existing SSH keys after reset and reboot.
  -p password      Set the password after reset and reboot.
 If not specified,
                     it defaults to root.